KCHE-FM

-KCHE-FM (92.1 FM) is a commercial radio station licensed to serve the community of Cherokee, Iowa.
+KCHE-FM (92.1 MHz) is a commercial radio station licensed to serve the community of Cherokee, Iowa.
 The station primarily broadcasts a classic hits format.
 KCHE-FM is owned by Simon Fuller, through licensee Better Broadcasting Incorporated.

 Former owners include Sioux Valley Broadcasting Company, Inc, Cherokee Broadcasting Company, and J & J Broadcasting Corporation.

 According to the Antenna Structure Registration database, the broadcast tower is 92 m tall with the antenna mounted at the 89 m level.
 The antenna array is a Harris Corporation model FML-3E.
 The tower is shared with its sister station KCHE (AM).
 The broadcast site is located one mile north of Cherokee on U.S. Route 59.